metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

     If `$path` is a string, it is treated as a file path to a template file.
 The file is opened and slurped with the content being used as the template.
+    If `$root` option is specified, it is prepended to this string

     If `$path` is a filehandle, or GLOB ref, it is slurped with the content being used as the template.
 Can be used to read template stored in `__DATA__` for